How Long Does a Small Claims Case Take to Resolve? A Realistic Timeline

 What a Continuance Is and How It Delays Your Case

 A continuance is a formal postponement of a scheduled hearing.
-Either party can request one, and judges frequently grant at least one continuance per side without much resistance.
+Either party can request one, and judges frequently grant at least one per side without much resistance.

 How Court Backlogs Impact Scheduling